 Thus it is with some reticence that I get on a hop-on hop-off bus in Dresden, courtesy of the local tourism department, one Saturday morning with a group of Germans who do not seem capable of hopping anywhere.

 Dresden is the UK’s Coventry.
 Not the metaphorical place where you are sent to when you have betrayed your fellow workers, but the city that was most heavily bombed in the latter stages of World War II in a game of cataclysmic tit for tat that Trump and Jong–Un might envy.
-It is also a city that I have both longed to and dreaded visiting, not knowing what the reaction would be to a British tourist even all these years later, and one who fortunately looks rather Scandinavian.
+It is also a city that I have both longed to and dreaded visiting, not knowing what the reaction would be to a British tourist even all these years later.

 I need not have worried.
 Unlike Basil Fawlty, the recorded English-language tape on the hop-on hop-off bus hardly mentions the war.
 An oblique reference to a business person who made a fortune under the Third Reich and a statue that bears a passing reference to a Nazi salute but predates Hitler aside, the guide informs us of the history of the baroque Zwinger in the centre of Dresden, its castle, opera house, cathedral and museums, the majority of which were restored in the decades following the Allied bombing.